 One of your duties as a photographer is to depict life as it is but also where you choose to focus and shine your spotlight is important.
-In an earlier article, we looked at different ideas for photo shoots and a social awareness project was on the list.
+In an earlier article, we looked at different photography ideas and a social awareness project was on the list.
 Photographs that depict reality, although sometimes brutal, can be so powerful.

-What can we take away from these ads?
-As a photographer, the most important lesson is that you can take your creativity to the next level.
-How you approach your photo shoots makes all the difference.
-Flood your portfolio with pieces that make a statement, pieces that are engaging and memorable.
-If you choose this route, you’re tapping into the larger market where demand for creativity and a unique perspective is in demand.
+What can we take away from these creative ads?
+As a photographer, the most important lesson is that you can tackle many topics with your portfolio.
+The more you span out and the more versatile the portfolio will be, the more sales you can expect to make.
+How you approach your photoshoots makes all the difference.
+Flood your portfolio with pieces that make a statement; pieces that are engaging and memorable.
+If you choose this route, you’re tapping into the larger market where demand for creativity and a unique perspective is appreciated above all else.